wting/pelican-svbtle/README.md

 - Disqus commenting
 - custom list of links

-## MISSING FEATURES
+## KNOWN ISSUES

-- pages
+- no pages feature
-- custom menu
+- no custom menu
-- index page date format is coded via JavaScript and ignores DEFAULT_DATE_FORMAT (current format is: Aug 05, 2012).
-- tag cloud
+- header date format is hardcoded in `./templates/header.html` with the exception of articles which uses `DEFAULT_DATE_FORMAT`

 ## INSTALL